 The main bus station in Chiang Mai, Thailand

-There are some events in life which we never forget even though they happened a long time ago.
+There are some events in life that we never forget even though they happened a long time ago.
 It might have been a little thing, a kind word, a helping hand, a truly happy or beautiful or magical moment.
-In my case it was a simple heartfelt touch.
+In my case, it was a simple heartfelt touch.

 Young Thai monks waiting for their bus

-After a while, she spontaneously stood up, went to a shop in the bus station and bought some tigerbalm.
+After a while, she spontaneously stood up, went to a shop in the bus station and bought some tiger balm.

-She tried to say something in Thai, but our efforts in communication were hopeless since she did not speak any English, and in those days my Thai language skills were practically zero.
+She tried to say something in Thai, but our efforts in communication were hopeless since she did not speak one word of English, and in those days my Thai language skills were practically zero.
 So we just smiled at each other, the universal language.

-After a while she had to catch her bus and left, smiling and happy that she had helped me, and I was just overwhelmed by the fact that a total stranger gave me a spontaneous foot massage in the waiting area of a bus station.
+After a while, she had to catch her bus and left, smiling and happy that she had helped me, and I was just overwhelmed by the fact that a total stranger gave me a spontaneous foot massage in the waiting area of a bus station.

 Before you think that this is normal behavior in Thailand, you should know that Thais generally don’t touch each other in public.
 Massage is the one exception.

 Thais don’t shake hands, they don’t hug, and even holding hands is typically not done, although this is slowly changing nowadays among the young generation.

 The one exception to touching taboos – Thai Massage